caiothomas91/customer-rewards/README.md

 # customer-rewards
- Demo to show making an async API call and calculating customer rewards points with the returned data
+ Simple React App to show making an async API call, calculating customer rewards points with the returned data and displaying it in a table.

  To run the app simply run npm install then npm start.
 This will launch both the UI and the mock JSON server API.